rjspencer/docs/theming.md

 ### page:ActivityStreamList
 `/updates` - This page should show a listing of content posted by your account *(this is the default homepage)*

+### module:ActivityStreamList
+This module lists all content posted by an account.
+Content is returned by the date it was created.

+**Modules Options**
+`supported` *(required)*

+	a comma separated list of supported content types

+    accepted values are {ContentType-Audio}, {ContentType-Blog}, `blog_reposts`, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, status_reposts, {ContentType-Videos}, {ContentType-Store}

+    defaults to none

+`groupPhotos`

+	whether or not photos should be grouped into album udpates

+	accepted values are true and false

+    defaults to true

+`exclusive`

+	whether or not to also show exclusive content if the user is logged in and capable of seeing it

+	defaults to true

+	accepted values are true, false, or always *("always" will always show it, even for non-authorized users)*

+`sticky`

+	whether or not to include sticky content

+	defaults to showing both

+	accepted values are true (to show only sticky posts) or false (to show only non-sticky posts)

+`ignoreSticky`

+	whether or not sticky blog posts should be on top of the listing

+	accepted values are true or false

+	defaults to false

+`limit`

+	the amount of blogs to list per page

+	accepted values are any integer

+    defaults to 5

+`offset`

+	skips X number of items based on the ordering, it is automatically adjusted when paging

+	accepted values are any integer

+	defaults to 0

+### block:ActivityStreamView
+ActivityAuthorName
+:	the name of the person who created the content

+ActivityAuthorPhotoUrl
+:	a URL to a 130x130px thumbnail user photo

+ActivityTitle
+:	the title of the content

+ActivityId
+:	the ID of the content

+ActivityBody
+:	the main content for the activity, varies based content type

+	Blog: the full blog post HTML
+	Event: the same as {ActivityTitle}: [%number] events added today!
+	Statuses: full status content
+	Photos albums: album description
+	Videos: video embed code
+	Video playlists: playlist description
+	Audio: Link to streamable MP3
+	Audio playlists: playlist description
+	Store items: item description

+ActivityCSSClass
+:	the relevant class from this list: repost, blog, blog repost, status, event, video, audio, photo

+ActivityUrl
+:	the permalink to the content's individual page

+ActivityShortUrl
+:	the short URL to the content's individual page

+ActivityTagCount
+:	the number of tags this piece of content has

+ActivityLikeCount
+:	the number of likes this piece of content has

+ActivityPhotoCount
+:	number of photos added to a photo album item

+RepostedContentTimeAgo
+:	if reposted, how long ago in relative time

+RepostedFromAccountName
+:	if reposted, what was the original account's name

+RepostedFromAccountPhotoUrl
+:	if reposted, what was the original account's photo

+RepostedFromAccountUrl
+:	if reposted, what was the original content permalink url

+### Variables With Options
+**ActivityDate**
+The date this content item was published

+`format`

+	the format of the date according to PHP [date() function](http://php.net/date)

+    accepted values are a date format string, relative (returns time ago such as "5 seconds ago"), or gmdate (a GMT date in PHP date format 'Y-M-d h:i A')

+    defaults to `n/j/y`

+**ActivityExcerpt**
+A trimmed version of `{ActivityBody}`

+`length`

+	the length of the excerpt to use

+	accepted values are any integer

+	defaults to 600

+`cleaned`

+	whether or not to remove all tags except `<span><em><strong><a><u><i><b>`

+	accepted values are true and false

+	defaults to false

+`considerHtml`

+	whether or not to include HTML tags as page of the length

+	accepted values are true and false

+	defaults to true

+`ending`

+	what to use at the end of the content if it is cut short

+	accepted values are any string

+	defaults to "..."

+**ActivityPhotoUrl**
+A cover image for this audio track or a default one if there is no cover set

+`size`

+	the size of the photo to load

+	accepted sizes are "thumbnail", "small", "medium", "large", "original"

+	defaults to "thumbnail"

+### If Statements
+`if:ActivityHasActivityPhoto`

+	check to see if the content item has a photo or not

+`if:ActivityIs[%type]`

+	check to see if a certain activity list item is of a certain type *(use {if:ActivityIsRepost} to differentiate between reposts and non-reposts)*

+	supported types: Audio, Blog, Event, Photo, PhotoAlbum, Repost, Status, StoreItem, Video

+`if:ReadMore`

+	check if the current excerpt is trimmed to something less than its total length

 ## Blog
 	{page:BlogView}
 		{module:BlogView}